Respiratory Care

 2. Submit official high school transcript, GED transcript, or official college transcripts, if applicable.

 3. Submit official entrance score on a validated assessment instrument, if applicable.
-Visit the OFTC Catalog to view each individual program and its required minimum scores.
+Visit the OFTC Catalog Program Page to view each individual program and its required minimum scores.

 NOTE: The College may accept transfer credit for other courses according to the College’s transfer policy.